-As part of the Sub-Lease Applications and Approval approach, a significant pool of rental housing is sub-leased to a New Housing Entity in Jabiru to manage on behalf of GACJT and the Mirarr Traditional Owners.
-Jabiru Kabolkmakmen Ltd (JKL), a locally based not-for-profit corporation has been approved by GACJT as the initial New Housing Entity.
+As part of the Sub-Lease Applications and Approval approach, a significant pool of rental housing is sub-leased to the Approved Housing Entity in Jabiru to manage on behalf of GACJT and the Mirarr Traditional Owners.
+Jabiru Property Service Ltd (JPS), previously known as Jabiru Kabolkmakmen Ltd, a locally based not-for-profit corporation has been approved by GACJT as the Approved Housing Entity.

-Approval of the entity (initially JKL) fulfilling the role of 'New Housing Entity' is conditional on the entity managing the pool of residential properties in accordance with conditions and criteria determined by GACJT.
+Approval of the entity fulfilling the role of Approved Housing Entity is conditional on the entity managing the pool of residential properties in accordance with conditions and criteria determined by GACJT.
 The conditions and criteria ensure access to rental housing to support economic development by requiring a transparent, consistent and fair approach to rents and eligibility with an emphasis on community service needs.
 The conditions and criteria can be found in the GACJT Access to Rental Housing in Jabiru Charter.